183 Tollway Shared Use Path

 No, there are no drinking water facilities available on the 183 Tollway Shared Use Path.
 It is highly recommended to bring your own water supply for your dog, especially during warmer weather or for longer walks, to ensure they remain hydrated and comfortable.

-The 183 Tollway Shared Use Path is mostly sun-exposed, with a shade proxy percentage of only 24.92%.
+The 183 Tollway Shared Use Path is mostly sun-exposed, with approximately 25% of the route offering shade.
 This indicates limited shade coverage along the route, so visitors should be prepared for sunny conditions, especially during peak daylight hours.

-The trail surface of the 183 Tollway Shared Use Path is predominantly concrete (84.5%), with some asphalt (0.5%) and natural ground (40%).
+The trail surface of the 183 Tollway Shared Use Path is predominantly concrete (84.5%), with some asphalt (0.5%) and a significant portion of natural ground (40%).
 Concrete can be hard and retain heat, so it's advisable to monitor your dog's paws for any signs of discomfort, especially on hot days.
 Consider protective booties for longer walks.

-The mud risk for the 183 Tollway Shared Use Path is low, with a score of 0.0407.
+The mud risk for the 183 Tollway Shared Use Path is low.
 This is due to the trail's predominantly paved surface, which allows it to dry out quickly after rain.
 You can generally expect good conditions without significant mud.

-The 183 Tollway Shared Use Path is rated low for crowds, with a proxy score of 0.103.
+The 183 Tollway Shared Use Path is rated as having a low crowd level.
 For the quietest experience, it's best to visit on weekdays outside of typical commuting hours, such as mid-morning or late afternoon, to enjoy a more peaceful walk with your dog.

 There are 7 parking locations available near the 183 Tollway Shared Use Path.
 Specific details regarding parking fees are not available in the provided data.
 It is recommended to check for any posted signage at the parking areas upon arrival.

-Amenities are very limited on the 183 Tollway Shared Use Path, with an amenity index score of 0.25.
-There are no benches, shelters, toilets, or waste baskets available.
+Amenities are very limited on the 183 Tollway Shared Use Path.
+There are no benches, shelters, toilets, information, picnic tables, waste baskets, or drinking water facilities available.
 Visitors should come fully prepared with all necessary supplies for their outing.

 Safety concerns on the 183 Tollway Shared Use Path include a high heat risk due to low shade, numerous risky road crossings (102 out of 129), and 26 water crossings.
-Emergency access is rated low, and night visibility is poor.
-Always keep your dog leashed and be vigilant.
+Emergency access is rated as low, and night visibility is also low.
+Always keep your dog leashed and be vigilant, especially near road and water crossings.